hendrikx-itc/minerva-etl/schema/doc/storage/attribute.rst

 - 'state' - with possible values 'enabled' or 'disabled'
 - 'status' - with possible values 'new', 'planned', 'in-service' or 'decomissioned'

-Attributes are grouped by their originating datasource and entitytype.
-Such a combination of datasource, entitytype and attributes is called an 'attribute store'.
+Attributes are grouped by their originating data_source and entity_type.
+Such a combination of data_source, entity_type and attributes is called an 'attribute store'.

 Attribute
 ---------